PINTO0309/openvino2tensorflow/README.md

 - pb -> **`pb_to_saved_model`** -> saved_model

 ## 3. Supported Layers
-- Currently, only 4D tensors are supported as input tensors.
 - Currently, there are problems with the Reshape operation of 5D Tensor.

 |No.|OpenVINO Layer|TF Layer|Remarks|